Naztanzila/CS-PA/README.md

 Project Structure

-Notebooks:
+1. Notebooks:
-   Customer_Segmentation_and_Product_Analysis.ipynb: Main notebook containing the analysis code.
+   a.
+Customer_Segmentation_and_Product_Analysis.ipynb : Main notebook containing the analysis code.

-Data:
+2. Data:
-   dataset.csv: CSV file containing the dataset used for analysis.
+   b. dataset.csv : CSV file containing the dataset used for analysis.

 Tools Used
-Python (libraries including pandas, scikit-learn) Google Colab (for notebook execution and development)
+   1. Python (libraries including pandas, scikit-learn)
+   2. Google Colab (for notebook execution and development)

 Instructions to Run Locally

-Setting Up Environment
+   1. Setting Up Environment

+   a.
 Clone the Repository:

     git clone https://github.com/Naztanzila/CS-PA.git
     cd Customer-Segmentation-and-Product-Analysis

-Install Dependencies:
+   2. Install Dependencies:
+     a.
 Ensure you have Python installed (preferably Python 3.x).

-Install required libraries using pip: pip install pandas scikit-learn
+     b.
+Install required libraries using pip:

+           pip install pandas scikit-learn

-Open the Notebook:
+   3. Open the Notebook:
-  Navigate to the project directory and launch Jupyter Notebook Open Customer_Segmentation_and_Product_Analysis.ipynb in your browser.
+     a.
+Navigate to the project directory and launch Jupyter Notebook
+     b.
+Open Customer_Segmentation_and_Product_Analysis.ipynb in your browser.
-  Run each cell in the notebook sequentially to perform data analysis, clustering, and predictive modeling.
-  Review outputs and visualizations generated to understand customer segments, product performance, and recommendations.
+     c.
+Run each cell in the notebook sequentially to perform data analysis, clustering, and predictive modeling. d.Review outputs and visualizations generated to understand customer segments, product performance, and recommendations.

 Additional Information
+  a.
 Data Source: The dataset (dataset.csv) contains synthetic data generated for demonstration purposes.
+  b.
 Note: Adjustments may be needed if running outside of Google Colab, such as setting up local data paths.